ChiCubed/InformaticsNotes/chapter3/graphtheory.md

 // to be easily sorted.
 // All indices are assumed to be 0-indexed.

-// obviously you don't have to use vectors,
+// Obviously you don't have to use vectors,
 // you can just use arrays that are large enough.
 // With adjacency lists, I would recommend that you
 // use an array of vector<pair<int,int>>